 Do you plan to cook your food at any point?
 Maybe for dinner only?
 If so, then how?

 Did you know you either need to bring a bear-proof container, or hang a bear bag near your campsite?
 It depends upon local regulations at the state and national parks.

 Do you know how to hang a bear bag?
-At some point you should read Jerry's article on bear bags in the Backpacking section.
+At some point you should read Jerry's article Re-Evaluating Food Bags.

 Do you know the principles of Leave No Trace?

 In our section, Planning Your Trip, we discuss pack weight.
 Going out too heavy is a common mistake for first-time backpackers, but not a safety issue.
 Over time you will learn how to lighten that load.

 We'll touch on these subjects, and others, as you navigate through our backpacking basics.

 This is how most hikers eat dinner.
 It's the simplest way to cook a hot meal.
 They generally taste good, and are full of carbohydrates.